Samuel-Kong/image-api/README.md

 # 🖼️ Image Processing API
 ### Written by GPT-4.1
 A FastAPI-based service for uploading, processing, and analyzing images.
-Features include thumbnail generation, metadata extraction, and image captioning via Hugging Face’s Inference API.
+Features include thumbnail generation, structured metadata extraction, and image captioning via **Google Gemini 2.0 Flash Lite**.
 Built with **FastAPI + SQLite + PIL** and a simple **queue worker system** (FIFO, one task at a time).

 ---